teohxuen/website/content/report/final_report.md

 Hence, using Telegram Channel as a form of notification was chosen as it was tried and proven to be effective.
 Furthermore, as Telegram is used to communicate in the team, members would already have it installed on their devices, lowering the barrier of entry for using this system.
 By utilising a Telegram Channel also allows for multiple members to be notified of any issues.
 This reduces the chance of an alert being missed.

 #### 8.1.3 Implementation
-When the data is sent from the BCB to the Google Sheet, the same Google App Script is used to check for the following conditions:
+When the data is sent from the BTB to the Google Sheet, the same Google App Script is used to check for the following conditions:

 | **Condition**                                               | **Notification**                             |
 | :---------------------------------------------------------- | :------------------------------------------- |